Krakolye

 Krakolye (Кракóлье; Jõgõperä; Joenperä; Joenperä) was a rural locality (a village) in Ust-Luzhsky Selsoviet of Kingiseppsky District in Leningrad Oblast, Russia, located just south of Ust-Luga and about 8 km southwest of the Ust-Luga Harbour.
 It is now a part of the settlement of Ust-Luga.
 Population: 110 (2007 est.).

 History

-Krakolye was first mentioned in the Joan Blaeu's Livonian Atlas in 1654 as Kargalse.
+Krakolye was first mentioned in Joan Blaeu's Livonian Atlas in 1654 as Kargalse.
 It was one of the two villages where the Votic language was still spoken; the other was Luzhitsy in the Leningrad Oblast.

 The village was merged into Ust-Luga effective October 24, 2008.

 Notable people

 Votic teacher and linguist Dmitri Tsvetkov (1890–1930) was born in Krakolye.